nomadicsenseis/AI_Explanatory_Drivers-VS_past_pipeline/README.md

 The AI Explanatory Drivers tool explains the NPS, which is computed as the difference in probabilities of being a promoter and being a detractor within a sample of clients, based on their response to a generic satisfaction question (nps_100).

-The pipeline contains two binary classifier models, both operating on a client level:
+The pipeline contains two binary classifier models, both operating on a client level, and both excluding the generic nps_100 question:
 - One model outputs the probability of being a promoter.
-- The other model outputs the probability of being a detractor given a certain survey, excluding the generic question.
+- The other model outputs the probability of being a detractor.

 These probabilities are used to compute the NPS per client as their difference in probabilities.
 The NPS of a sample of clients is then predicted as the mean client NPS within the sample.